-If you are acting on behalf of someone serving in a combat zone and you do not have a power of attorney from that person specifying that you can handle federal tax matters, the IRS will accept a general power of attorney or other statement signed by that person that authorizes you to act on his or her behalf.
+If you are acting on behalf of someone serving in a combat zone/qualified hazardous duty area and you do not have a power of attorney from that person specifying that you can handle federal tax matters, the IRS will accept a general power of attorney or other statement signed by that person that authorizes you to act on his or her behalf.
 A copy must be attached to the tax return.

-If it is not possible for the spouse of someone serving in a combat zone to obtain that person's signature on a joint return, power of attorney form, or other signed authorization to act on his or her behalf, the IRS will accept a written statement explaining that the husband or wife is serving in a combat zone.
+If it is not possible for the spouse of someone serving in a combat zone/qualified hazardous duty area to obtain that person's signature on a joint return, power of attorney form, or other signed authorization to act on his or her behalf, the IRS will accept a written statement explaining that the husband or wife is serving in a combat zone/qualified hazardous duty area.
 The statement must be signed by the spouse filing the tax return and attached to the return.